Rateless Codes for Near-Perfect Load Balancing in Distributed Matrix-Vector Multiplication: Proposed Rateless Coded Strategy

-In this section we propose the use of rateless codes to mitigate the effect of stragglers in computing the matrix-vector product $\res=\mat\vect$.
-Our algorithm achieves near-perfect load balancing and low latency, with negligible computation overhead.
-We describe our algorithm in two parts - first, we describe how LT codes \cite{luby2002lt}, one of the first practically realizable rateless codes, can be applied to perform coded matrix vector multiplication, and then we describe a distributed implementation of this scheme using the master-worker framework described in \Cref{sec:model}.
+We describe how rateless codes, specifically LT codes \cite{luby2002lt}, can be applied to perform coded matrix vector multiplication, and then propose a distributed implementation of this scheme for straggler mitigation in computing the matrix-vector product $\res=\mat\vect$ using the master-worker framework of \Cref{sec:model}.